 We believe that the synthesis of humanity and nature is crucial for our survival and teaching our community the means to thrive with this knowledge is the basis of our program.
 Pono – to make right of what has been missing in our society, we focus on the health and sustainability of mind, body, and spirit as is reflected in our environment and immediate surroundings.

-With multi-age classes, we currently accept students ages 6 to 12 years old and invite teenagers and adults from our community to participate in learning together with the keiki.
+With multi-age classes, we currently accept members ages 6 to 12 years old and invite teenagers and adults from our community to participate in learning together with the keiki.
 We believe that every individual, both big and small, has a gift and skill set to share with the world; here everyone can find their place within a co-creative learning environment.
 We strive to exemplify values of pono, aloha, love, honesty, respect, kuleana, responsibility, integrity, and gratitude in every lesson for our keiki and the greater community.
 With these values, we know our keiki will thrive as adults.

 Aloha, my name is Bianca.
 I was an employee in the public school system for many years.
 I felt that there was a big hole missing out of the educational value for the keiki in schools.
 I dreamt to fill that hole and with that dream came the vision of 'āina based learning – images of the forests here on Maui, local regenerative farmers, and knowledge of foraging.
 Then to my surprise, Pono Outdoor Program evolved.
 I offer a holistic approach to the child’s specific developmental needs.
 I teach in a way that will foster resilient, confident, and independent thinkers.
 I am honored to have your keiki as a part of this program where sovereignty meets the children and they are able to learn and grow to be pono with the ʻāina.